LordCabbage/ROS-FirstLab-DinoRandomaizer/README.md

 "/usr/bin/env: python: No such file or directory" problem solution
 =====================
-run this commands:
+Run this commands:
 1. whereis python3
+Then create a symlink to it like this:
-2. sudo ln -s /usr/bin/python3 /usr/bin/python
+3. sudo ln -s /usr/bin/python3 /usr/bin/python

 Build
 =====================